andychang-1/Data-Science-Principles-Final-Project/index.md

 This model performs reasonably well considering its simplicity.
 The top score achieved using this model is 0.67; an ensemble of RNNs using GloVe, FastText, and Paragram embeddings as the weights for the embedding layer is used to attain this score.

-### Ethics
+## Ethics
 This project raises important ethical questions.

 The standard for "sincere" and "insincere" was given in the training data.
 Based on what training data is fed into the model, this model can discriminate between any arbitrary types of questions/statements.

-The competition states that these models will be used to filter "Insincere" questions, but theres nothing preventing Quora from using these models to censor unsavory or controversial questions just to keep their advertising partners happy.
+The competition states that these models will be used to filter "Insincere" questions, but there is nothing preventing Quora from using these models to censor unsavory or controversial questions just to keep their advertising partners happy.

 Additionally, we asked ourselves: "Why are comments on these questions not given to the model?"